jdillonh/Vynth/README.md

 type them out by hand.
 Similar to [Hydra](https://github.com/ojack/hydra) but designed to be approached by people who don't have experience coding.

-Keep in mind that this project is a WIP and things are subject to change.
+Keep in mind that this project is a WIP and things are subject to change, but everything listed is fully supported.

 ## How do I use it?
 Every basic patch starts with 3 things: